jonathanhogg/flitter/docs/install.md

 control frame-rate via a [pragma](language.md#pragmas).

 `--define` *NAME*`=`*VALUE*
-: This allows a name to bound to a constant value in the language interpreter.
+: This allows a name to be bound to a constant value in the language interpreter.
 This is useful for controlling conditional behaviour in a program, such as enabling video output or changing the window size. *VALUE* may be either a string or a numeric vector, with items separated by semicolons.
 You will need to